 - I will run a marathon next year. (future)

-- I eat lunch now.
+- I eat lunch in my office.

 - I ate lunch an hour ago.